hovren/gpmfstream/README.md

 # GPMF Streams
 This package was created to extract sensor data from files containing GPMF telemetry.
- Ithas so far only been tested with the IMU data provided by GoPro Hero 5 and Hero 6 cameras.
+It has so far only been tested with the IMU data provided by GoPro Hero 5 and Hero 6 cameras.

 ## Example
 Extract all streams and then plot the gyroscope data